enoonge/websec/README.md

-3. (Required) Vulnerability Name or ID
+3. (Required) Unauthenticated Stored Cross-Site Scripting (XSS)
-  - [ ] Summary:
+  - [x] Summary:
-    - Vulnerability types:
+    - Vulnerability types:XSS
-    - Tested in version:
+    - Tested in version:4.1
-    - Fixed in version:
+    - Fixed in version: 4.1.2
   - [ ] GIF Walkthrough:
-  - [ ] Steps to recreate:
+  - [x] Steps to recreate:
+    * Create post
+    * Comment on post with html tag with XSS payload inserted after the tag
+    * XSS payload will execute when viewed by user/admin

 1. (Optional) Vulnerability Name or ID
   - [ ] Summary: